1 Day Akagera National Park Safari From Kigali

 I have back problems.
 Can I still go on safari?

-The standard safari vehicles are rugged by design to handle off-road conditions.
-For visitors with serious back conditions, we recommend our luxury SUV option, which features superior shock absorbers and comfortable seats that better absorb impact while still handling the terrain.
+The standard safari vehicles are rugged and designed to handle off-road conditions.
+For visitors with serious back problems, we recommend our luxury SUV option.
+It has superior shock absorbers and comfortable seats that absorb impact while still handling the terrain.

 I have an infant.
 Isn't a full-day safari too demanding?

-This is one of the main reasons to book a private safari—it goes at your pace.
-Many parents have successfully brought infants, and it's been very manageable.
-For kids above age three, it's a real treat.
-They doze when tired and wake up excited every time the vehicle stops for an animal sighting.
+This is one of the main reasons to book a private safari.
+It goes at your pace.
+Many parents have successfully brought infants, and it has been manageable.
+For kids over age three, it is a real treat.
+They doze when tired and wake up excited each time the vehicle stops for an animal sighting.

 What's Included in the Costs